Welcome to Mining and Materials Engineering

 In 1871, the Department of Mining Engineering was founded with Bernard J. Harrington (BA 1869, MA 1895, LLD 1899) as lecturer.
 Harrington, who had just received the new PhD designation from Yale University, would become a professor in the department in 1874, at which point Metallurgy, the study of metals, was introduced as part of the program in Mining Engineering.
 It took another 24 years before the name of the department was changed to Mining and Metallurgy.
-More than a century later, in 2001, the name was changed to Department of Mining, Metals and Materials Engineering, and six years later, it was accepted that the department was involved with all materials, with metals being one of these, and the Department name changed to Mining and Materials Engineering.
+More than a century later, in 2007, the name was changed to Mining and Materials Engineering reflecting the evolution and expansion of the metallurgy program beyond metals encompassing all advanced materials.

 Mission and Objectives

-- To educate and train the best engineers for the materials and mining industries by offering two high-quality, co-operative undergraduate programs.
+- To educate and train high-quality engineers for the mining and materials industries through two competitive undergraduate programs.

-- To educate and train graduate students and post-doctoral fellows in advanced research areas both in fundamental and applied fields of the discipline.
+- To educate and train graduate students and post-doctoral fellows in advanced research in fundamental and applied topics in mining and materials engineering.

-- To promote strong interaction with industry, other academic institutions and research centres through both cooperative education and industrial partnership in research.
+- To promote strong interaction with industry, and other academic institutions and research centres, through both cooperative education and industrial partnership in research.

 - To foster economically competitive and sustainable supplies of critical and foundational materials for integration within North American and global markets.